hparrab/RepData_PeerAssessment1/PA1_template.md

 AMD$date <- as.Date(AMD$date)
 ```

-## histogram of the total number of steps taken each day
+## Histogram of the total number of steps taken each day

 ```r
 AMD_by_day <- aggregate(AMD$steps, by = list(AMD$date), FUN = sum)